NNPDF/nnpdf/doc/sphinx/source/tutorials/APPLgrids.md

 generator matched to fixed-order accuracy, in the form of look-up tables.
 Some of the most common multi-purpose Monte Carlo generators are `MCFM`, `SHERPA` and `madgraph5`; `NLOjet++` is customarily used for inclusive (multi) jet observables.
-Two default formats exist for look-up tables: `APPLgrids` and `FastNLO`.
+Two default formats exist for look-up tables: `APPLgrid` and `FastNLO`.
 Here we explain how grids in either of these formats can be generated from Monte Carlo runs for a range of hadronic processes.